 Tirukoilur, located within the spiritual aura of Arunachala, the hill of the holy beacon, beckons spiritual seekers, promising solace and succour.

-The Aathulyannatha temple (Siva) with Goddess Arul Nayaki built in the seventh century during the Pallava period is situated on the northern bank of the River South Pennar on a flattened rock.
+The Aathulyannatha temple (Siva) with Goddess Arul Nayaki built in the 7th Century during the Pallava period is situated on the northern bank of the River South Pennar on a flattened rock.
 The Rajagopuram faces south while the main temple faces west.
 Five caves beneath and a temple tank are other features of this temple.

 Sanskrit scholar Krishna Premi predicts that Varadaraja Perumal at Manampoondi will have a great temple in the days to come.
 The idol is at present under a temporary shelter.
-The temple built in the eighth century is believed to have been destroyed in the 12th century by floods.
+The temple built in the 8th Century is believed to have been destroyed in the 12th Century by floods.
 Nowadays, poojas are offered on a daily basis.

 The Tirukoilur Cultural Society has been conducting "KapilarVizha", an annual affair (May 1 to 4) with unabated regularity for the last 19 years.

 "KapilaVaanar" title is also presented by the society to up and coming poets, annually.
 "With better roads, more informative literature in English, the Tourism Department can attract more tourists to Tirukoilur".